Duration: 2017 – 2021

 Combining research, agile and responsive teaching, interdisciplinary collaboration, documentation, curation and communication, the fellows focus on dormant holdings to model new ways of opening up the collections to both specialist and non-specialist audiences.

 Under-researched areas of the collections will be mobilised through a variety of experimental strategies – object-focused events ranging from live music and performances, through participatory games, to demonstrations and lecture-series – designed to bring the collections to life in innovative ways.
 These might include 'open house' sessions designed to bring objects to the attention of the public; focused university engagement programmes promoting object-based learning and fostering course collaborations across departments; interdisciplinary symposia and postgraduate workshops; practice-based research and collaborative making projects; community-led study and activity days.

-Dr Hannah Young has transitioned from archival to object based research and in her current role as a Public Engagement Fellow with VARI, seeks to uncover some of the unexplored histories of the V&A. In particular, Hannah is investigating some of the links between slave-ownership and the development of the museum.
+Dr Hannah Young transitioned from archival to object-based research and in her role as a Public Engagement Fellow with VARI, sought to uncover some of the unexplored histories of the V&A. In particular, Hannah investigated some of the links between slave-ownership and the development of the museum.